k8ssandra/k8ssandra/docs/content/en/contribute/_index.md

     git clone --recurse-submodules --depth 1 https://github.com/k8ssandra/k8ssandra.git
     ```

 1. Run `hugo server` in the docs site root directory, such as your `~/github/k8ssandra/docs` directory.
 By default your site will be available at http://localhost:1313/.
-Now that you're serving your site locally, Hugo will watch for changes to the content and automatically refresh your site.
+Now that you're serving your site locally, Hugo will watch for changes to the content and automatically relrefresh your site.
 1. Continue with the usual GitHub workflow to edit files, commit them, push the
   changes up to your fork, and create a pull request.